 Dr. Keri Boyd is a Licensed Clinical Psychologist born and raised in Alaska.
 She earned her doctoral degree from the UAF Clinical-Community Ph.D. program with a rural and Indigenous emphasis, and completed her pre-doctoral internship in Nome.
 Keri has worked in Community Mental Health, Tribal Health, Hospital, intensive outpatient, and educational settings in rural and urban communities throughout Alaska.
 She has experience providing individual and group psychotherapy with a variety of adults and teens across a range of clinical conditions including anxiety, depression, trauma, substance use, relational distress, and identity development.
 Her approach to treatment is collaborative and relational with grounding in short-term dynamic and existential psychotherapy.
 Dr. Boyd has been with APIA since 2018 in a variety of roles and is currently providing direct care as well as supervision.
 She is passionate about living and working in Alaska and committed to supporting the health and well-being of all Alaskans.

 Douglas is a Nurse Case manager working for both Behavioral Health and Primary Care.
-Primary focus is integration of services to provide more comprehensive care model for our clients.
-Douglas Graduated in 1990 from Norther Arizona University with a degree in physical science with a minor in Anthropology.
-He worked as a math, science teacher for eight years and in health care for the next 20 years.
-He earned a bachelor’s in Nursing in 2018 from the University of Alaska Anchorage and has worked for two years as a Nurse.
-Douglas is concentrating on substances use disorder, and Diabetic Nursing.
-When not traveling to the region or working in the office Douglas enjoys bicycling, subsistence fishing, camping with his wife and two children.
+His primary focus is integration of services to provide more comprehensive care model for our clients.
+Douglas Graduated in 1990 from Northern Arizona University with a degree in Physical Science with a minor in Anthropology.
+He worked as a math and science teacher for 8 years and in health care for 20 years.
+He earned a bachelor’s in Nursing in 2018 from the University of Alaska Anchorage.
+Douglas is concentrating on substances use disorder, and diabetic care.
+When not traveling within the region or working in the office Douglas enjoys bicycling, subsistence fishing, camping with his wife and two children.